Updated June 2018

-While not all Cadbury chocolate is fairtrade, the Cadbury Fundraiser 68g Dairy Milk block ($30 profit per box) and 10kg Dairy Milk block have Fairtrade certification.
+While not all Cadbury chocolate is fairtrade, the Cadbury Fundraiser 68g Dairy Milk block and 10kg Dairy Milk block have Fairtrade certification.

-There is a minimum order of ten boxes, but they can be a mix of any ten boxes for example you can order five Goody Boxes and five Freddo and Friends Funpacks.
+There is a minimum order of twelve boxes, but they can be a mix of any variety, for example you can order five All Stars Boxes and five Giant Freddo and two Funpacks.